Jump to:

 • Longer duration of posttraumatic amnesia (PTA) and total duration of impaired consciousness have worse outcomes.

-• As for the survival rates, 63 % of children in vegetative state, 65% of immobile and 81% of mobile MCS children survived 8 years post injury.
+• Survival rates: 63% of children in UWS, 65% of immobile, and 81% of mobile MCS children survived 8 years post injury.

 Functional Outcome